 These plans (available on our website) may provide higher coverage, lower out of pocket costs on major claims, and give you hundreds of dollars in savings each month.
 In that particular situation, the offer should be strongly considered.
 If you qualify for a government subsidy, your premiums will reduce.
 The closer you are to the "Medicaid-Eligibility" line, the greater the chance most or all of your premiums will be paid by the government.

 It’s also important to consider the network of facilities and physicians of the new company, although most of the larger carriers have extremely large provider networks.
 Most plans allow you to seek treatment in other states.
 However, there are exceptions.
-For example, The widely renowned Cleveland Clinic can only be utilized by Medical Mutual on Marketplace policies.
+For example, the widely renowned Cleveland Clinic can only be utilized by Oscar on Marketplace policies.
 Previously, Medical Mutual included the Cleveland Clinic in their Exchange network.

 How We Find The Best Offers

-Our experienced staff finds the Ohio medical coverage that offers you the benefits that you expect to have and does not charge you for benefits you will never use.
+Our experienced staff finds the Ohio medical coverage that offers you the benefits that you expect to have, and does not charge you for benefits you will never use.
 Through a combination of ultra-modern software and decades of hands-on experience, we will provide you with the lowest prices from the premier health insurers.
 Senior Medicare and lower-income Medicaid options are available.

 And we'll help you understand why certain plans are better for you than others, and how you can easily apply for coverage.
-Whether you're inside or outside of Open Enrollment, we find the options that will provide the most cost-effective coverage, taking into account federal tax subsidies and any conditions that are being treated.
+Whether you're inside or outside of Open Enrollment, we find the options that will provide the most cost-effective coverage, considering federal tax subsidies and any conditions that are being treated.